ChristopherBull/christopherbull.github.io/research/research-themes.md

 This supporting focus reflects occasional and historical work on participatory approaches to digital health that engage citizens, communities, and public health stakeholders.
 Research in this area has included co-designing technologies and interventions with communities for health promotion, wellbeing, social inclusion, and civic engagement.

 Work here explores how digital platforms can support community-based health initiatives, enable citizen participation in health decision-making, and address social determinants of health.
 Studies consider local contexts, community infrastructure, and participatory methods that ensure technologies are culturally appropriate, accessible, and workable for diverse populations.

+### <i class="fas fa-universal-access fa-fw headingIcon" aria-hidden="true"></i>Accessibility &amp; Assistive Technologies

+This supporting focus reflects collaborative work designing and evaluating technologies with disabled communities, with a focus on ensuring accessibility, inclusion, and independence.
+Research in this area has included co-designing mobile applications and communication systems for people who are Deaf or Hard of Hearing, and for people who stammer.

+Work here emphasises participatory design approaches that centre the expertise and lived experience of disabled users, ensuring that technologies meet real communication and accessibility needs.
+Projects explore how digital tools can support self-management, social participation, and everyday interactions for people with disabilities.